 Boardwalk on the Tarmac trail.

 The Scott County Park trail system offers the largest amount of singletrack at one location in the QC area.
 A full loop will be near 11 miles in length.
 The trails offer a variety of difficulty level from beginner to advanced and explore the diverse terrain and natural areas of the park.
 Trail character varies from open and flowy to extremely tight and twisty (bring the 26er!) with some short climbs and descents thrown into the mix.
 Be sure to try the many, optional, technical features along the way to add an extra challenge.

-- Long Grove (Beginner 1.76 mi) Open rolling wooded terrain, open prairie segments, and "tunnels" through dense thicket.
+- Long Grove (Beginner 1.76 mi) Open rolling wooded terrain, tall grass prairie segments, and "tunnels" through dense thicket.
 A 20 foot arched bridge takes you over Glynn's Creek.

 - Jumbo (Intermediate 0.48mi) Twisty and flowy with a few moderate climbs.
 A section of log rollovers and skinny's keep it interesting.
 An optional small drop brings you back to the main trail.